 “In a rapidly changing world, this recognition shows that our commitment to providing valuable and timely technology solutions that meet or exceed the expectations of our clients is stronger than ever,” said Jorge Aramburo, CEO of PSL Corp.
 “It isn’t enough to just provide advanced technical solutions, we do so using a human-centered approach that encourages innovation, as well as personal and professional growth.”

 PSL Corp. delivers high-quality software engineering solutions by mastering advanced processes and technologies, such as big data, machine learning, and DevOps, among others.
 The company’s reliable nearshore model, coupled with its top-tier, extensively trained software engineers, allows for efficient agile iterations and a focus on continuous experimentation. https://www.pslcorp.com/outsource-web-development/

 IAOP® is the global association that brings together customers, providers, and advisors in a collaborative, knowledge-based environment that promotes professional and organizational development, recognition, certification, and excellence to improve business service models and outcomes.

 Call it the buzzword of the decade, but DevOps has perpetually shifted the way development teams and organizations approach their work.
-DevOps adoption rose from 66 percent in 2015 to 74 percent in 2016 and when something is popular, there’s always a tendency to ride the rapids and hastily jump on board.
+DevOps adoption rose from 66 percent in 2015 to 74 percent in 2016 and when something is popular, there’s always a tendency to ride the rapids and hastily jump on software outsourcing.